New TV Series about Psychedelic Research

 There have been a lot of interesting documentaries and books.
 I’ve watched and read as many as I could, and I feel like through that process something new has come out in this pilot.
 There are many different interesting roles and hopefully actors will be quite interested because the lead character, Timothy Leary, was such a fascinating but polarizing figure, with so many different layers.

-Mirella Christou has written and directed short films including LADY ELECTRIC, an official selection at the Culver City Film Festival, and FLAWS OF PERCEPTION, which screened at the River Bend Film Festival.
+Mirella Christou has written, directed and produced films including the short LADY ELECTRIC, a character-driven drama that has screened internationally.
+She has several new projects in development.
 Stay tuned to Science & Film for more as her series SEVEN ETERNITIES develops.